sameermahajan/ML-Audio-Models/README.md

 34955ERROR: Could not build wheels for pyaudio, which is required to install pyproject.toml-based projects
 ```

 which I am still not able to get around.
 I think the problem is with cross compilation since all these systems are x86_64 Ubuntu and we want to build the apk for ARM.
-I could build x86_64 based apk on my local system however it doesn't work on most phones :(
+I could build x86_64 based apk on my local system however it doesn't work on most phones :( One option is to get hold of an ARM system (don't know how to do that :() and try a build there.